Our privacy promise to you

 If you contact us, we hope to resolve any query or concern you raise about our use of your information.

 The GDPR also gives you right to lodge a complaint with a supervisory authority within the European Union or EEA state where you work, reside or where any alleged infringement of data protection laws has occurred.
 The Information Commissioner Office (ICO) is the supervisory body in the UK and can be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.

 Changes to this privacy promise

-This privacy promise was first published on 21st May 2018, and last updated on 21st January 2019.
+This privacy notice was first published on 21st May 2018, and last updated on 30th April 2020.

 Do you need extra help?

-If you would like this privacy promise in another format (for example, in audio, large print or braille) please contact us.
+If you would like this privacy promise in another language or format such as audio, large print or braille, please contact us.